 How do bed bugs hide and where do they commonly take refuge?

 Bed bugs are masters of concealment.
 During the day, they squeeze themselves into cozy, dark crevices in your mattress, bed frames, headboards, box springs, furniture, and even behind wallpaper or under carpeting.
 Basically, they hide anywhere within 5-20 feet of where people sleep or sit, ready to venture out for their night-time blood meal.
+The table below lists common hiding spots, their proximity to sleeping areas, and recommended actions to uncover and eliminate these pests:

 What specific things bring bed bugs out of hiding?